Categories

 Closer Look at Ingredients

-Shredded Coconut is the grated flesh of mature coconuts.
-Most of it is in the form of carbohydrates as coconuts are fiber-full and keep the gut healthy.
-Fiber feeds friendly flora and when friendly flora live in your gut in large populations, they can help keep health issues (i.e. Candida, thrush, GBS+) at bay.
-Buy organic.
+Shredded Coconut is the grated flesh of mature coconut and mostly in the form of carbohydrates because coconuts are fiber-rich and keep the gut healthy.
+Fiber feeds friendly flora and when friendly flora lives in the gut in large populations they stand a better chance at keeping health issues like Candida, thrush, or GBS+ at bay.
+Buy organic!

-Coconut Oil is high in a saturated fat that doesn’t have negative effects on cholesterol level.
-Benefits gut by ‘healing + sealing’.
-Is antibacterial, anti-microbial, and anti-inflammatory.
-Buy organic, extra-virgin, and cold-pressed.
+Coconut Oil is high in a saturated fat that is shown to not have negative effects on a person’s cholesterol level.
+Raw/virgin unrefined coconut oil can benefit the gut by ‘healing and sealing’ and being antibacterial, anti-microbial, and anti-inflammatory.
+Buy organic, virgin, and cold-pressed.

-*When it comes to dried coconut and B.E.D., I’m on the fence and recommend using dried coconut on an occasional basis, watching for negative reactions.
-I agree with Donna Gates, that it shouldn’t be a staple on stage 1 and avoided it myself when I was on the healing stage (unless cultured by covering wide coconut flakes with yck/milk kefir and let sit for 8-12 hrs. in warm spot; and rinsing in strainer and dehydrating it).
+*When comes to dried coconut and B.E.D., I am on the fence and recommend dried coconut on an occasional basis, watching for negative reactions.
+I agree with Donna Gates that it shouldn’t be a staple on stage 1 and avoided it myself when I was on the healing stage (unless cultured by covering wide coconut flakes with yck/milk kefir and let sit for 8-12 hrs. in warm spot; and rinsing in strainer and dehydrating it).

 Snacks on The Body Ecology Diet